sreubenstone/reactnativeclient_ventureguts_demo/README.md

-# Venture Guts (Cleaned Demo Repository for Portfolio Purposes)
+# Venture Guts

 _This repo is cleaned up so it can be displayed publically.
 Most components are not available, etc._

+See the real product here: https://apps.apple.com/us/app/venture-guts/id1465953573

 ## Stack